-Your HP computer is a powerful video device that enables you to watch streaming video from your favorite websites and download video and movies to watch on your computer without needing to connect to a network.
+Your computer is a powerful video device that enables you to watch streaming video from your favorite websites and download video and movies to watch on your computer when you are not connected to a network.

-To enhance your viewing enjoyment, use one of the video ports on the keyboard dock to connect an external monitor, projector, or television.
-Your computer has a high-definition multimedia interface (HDMI) port, which allows you to connect a high-definition monitor or television.
+To enhance your viewing enjoyment, use one of the video ports on the computer to connect an external monitor, projector, or TV.
+Most computers have a video graphics array (VGA) port, which connects analog video devices.
+Some computers also have a high-definition multimedia interface (HDMI) port, which allows you to connect a high-definition monitor or TV.

 IMPORTANT: Be sure that the external device is connected to the correct port on the computer, using the correct cable.
-Check the device manufacturer's instructions if you have questions.
+Check the device manufacturer's instructions.

-Connecting an HDMI device
+Connecting video devices using an HDMI cable

-NOTE: To connect an HDMI device to your keyboard dock, you need an HDMI cable, sold separately.
+NOTE: To connect an HDMI device to your computer, you need an HDMI cable, sold separately.

-To see the computer screen image on a high-definition television or monitor, connect the high-definition device according to the following instructions.
+To see the computer screen image on a high-definition TV or monitor, connect the high-definition device according to the following instructions.